connoraking/Boston-Public-Data-Analysis/README.md

 ## Boston Public Schools Earnings

 Since the Boston Public Schools Department (BPS) has a much more electic range of types of careers with different corresponding salaries, I decided to analyze them separately and focus on teacher earnings.
 The earning types were the same as the department earnings types (Base, Overtime, Retro, Injured, Other).
+The data was messy and required a lot of wrangling and correcting.

 BPS use a step-and-lane salary schedule for teachers.
 Each *step* corresponds to on year of teacher experience.
 Lanes represent educational attainment.
 For example, there are separate lanes for teachers with bachelor's degrees compared to those with master's degrees.